Decentralized convex optimization over time-varying graphs: a survey: Optimization

 \section{Optimization}

-In this section, we cover several classes of objective functions.
-We describe the results for smooth and non-smooth (strongly) functions with deterministic and stochastic gradients.
+In this section, several classes of objective functions are covered.
+The results for smooth and non-smooth (strongly) convex functions with deterministic and stochastic gradients are described.
 Both algorithms that use primal and dual oracle are covered.
-We also briefly discuss the possible extensions to novel classes of problems: data similarity, directed graphs and alternative assumptions on the time-varying networks.
+Moreover, the possible extensions to novel classes of problems such as data similarity, directed graphs and alternative assumptions on the time-varying networks are also briefly discussed.